georgeolee/bezier-input/README.md

 A cubic Bezier component with interactive control points.
 When the user moves a point, the component creates a lookup table for the new curve and passes it to an `onChange` handler.

-The lookup table is just a standard javascript array of numbers, representing the approximate height of the curve at regular intervals across the width of the graph.
+The lookup table is just a standard javascript array of numbers, representing the height of the curve at regular intervals across the width of the graph.
 The default lookup `resolution` is 64 entries.

-More details below.
+Note that values are approximate – my original use case was controlling instance properties in a particle system, so accuracy took a backseat in favor of keeping computations simple.
+See details below.

 ![bezier-output](https://user-images.githubusercontent.com/62530485/169880265-a6972892-68af-4e2b-96ab-c6d74fdc8355.gif)